-The Obi Obi Motorcycle Show will return on September 10, 2017, after a successful inaugural year event attracting more than 1000 people and almost 100 motorcycles on show.
+The Obi Obi Motorcycle Show returns on Sunday (September 10, 2017) after a successful inaugural year event attracting more than 1000 people and almost 100 motorcycles on show.

 Organiser Steve Walker says the funds raised will help the ongoing upkeep of the 103-year-old community hall on the motorcycle-friendly Obi Obi Rd.

-“It was such a success that we are running it again next year on September 10th,” he says.
+“It was such a success that we are running it again,” he says.

 “The bikes were a wonderful mix of the outstanding and the everyday, and a surprising number of the outstanding ones were ridden in.